MakabulosMemorialHS/Valid-Ticket/README.md

 2. You will need the following to successfully compile this package.

-   a) Qt 4
+   a) Qt 4.7.4 (minimum)

    b) A version of the Gnu C++ Compiler.
-I suggest the MinGW compiler for Windows.
+I suggest the MinGW-4.4.0 compiler for Windows.

    c) Gnu Make.